 Why has acupuncture gradually gained acceptance in Western medicine?

 There have been some very interesting and well done preliminary studies looking at acupuncture in polycystic ovary syndrome (a health condition that can reduce fertility) that show a definite improvement in the hormone profiles of women treated with acupuncture with ensuing regulation in their menstrual cycle and thus enhanced fertility prospects.
 There will be an enormous study done in China over the next two years to see if those results hold.

 Do you think acupuncture can help with female hormone balance?

-I feel I have to address the claim that acupuncture is all “placebo effect”, a criticism that has been leveled at acupuncture for years.
-There have been carefully designed, large, controlled studies (the requirement for evaluating effectiveness by western scientific methods) that show that “real” acupuncture is superior to sham or fake acupuncture.
+I feel I have to address the claim that acupuncture is all “placebo effect”, a criticism that has been levelled at acupuncture for years.
+There have been carefully designed, large, controlled studies (the requirement for evaluating effectiveness of western scientific methods) that show that “real” acupuncture is superior to sham or fake acupuncture.
 We also have some nice imaging studies looking at functional MRI’s of the brain that show a distinct difference between acupuncture and needles placed randomly as a placebo.
-All of medicine is subject to the placebo effect, but as I tell my patients, acupuncture works on animals and young children, so no placebo there.
+All of the medicine is subject to the placebo effect, but as I tell my patients, acupuncture works on animals and young children, so no placebo there.
 Also, many acupuncture studies now are performed on mice and small animals, so there is no placebo involved there.
 As I say to my patients, you don’t have to believe in acupuncture for it to work for you, but you do have to show up for your appointments!